 So, you’re wondering if hair loss products actually work?

 However, when you walk into any drugstore, read any men’s magazine, or even do a quick Google search for hair loss treatment, you’re faced with words like “miracle cure” or “magic potion” and “stimulate hair follicles” — that all come with promises that you can stop hair loss and regrow hair.
 It’s hard to know what’s for real and what’s just bogus.
-(We also think it’s hard not to do a double-take when you see that laser therapy might be involved.)
+(We also think it’s hard not to do a double-take when you see that laser helmets might be involved.)

 Well, first things first: There’s no miracle cure for baldness.
 And anyone who tells you otherwise isn’t telling the truth.
 However, you can prevent hair loss from happening in the first place.
 And despite what you might’ve heard, there are just two FDA-approved treatments that have been proven to be safe and effective in preventing male pattern baldness.